pinakkk/lavanyagpt/README.md

 - !inspire: Feeling unmotivated?
 Lavanya's got a quote to get you back on track.
 - !downloadvideo [YouTube URL]: (Requires pytube library) Lavanya can download the video and share it with the channel (use responsibly!).

+## Features To Be Added Soon
+- Storing chat history and session
+- Language translation
+- Image processing
+- Text to image
+- Other personalities based on user preferences
+- Voice Message capabilities

 ## Contributing & Acknowledgement
 I wanna thank my friend [Karan](https://github.com/pinakkk) for his idea to implement this.

 As Lavanya is a fun and experimental project, we welcome contributions from the community.
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/pinakkk/lavanyagpt-discord).